-Both steel toe boots and composite boots are designed to protect the feet.
-You may be wondering how you are supposed to choose between them.
-In order to make the best decision between purchasing steel toe boots and composite boots, you must first understand the difference between them.
+Both steel toe and composite boots are designed to protect your feet.
+But how are you are supposed to choose between them?

-Steel toe boots, as their name suggests, contain a piece of steel in the toe area of the boot for immense protection.
-Naturally, steel toe boots meet the ANSI safety requirements.
-After all, they are designated to protect the feet of electricians, construction workers, and other workers who function in a hazardous environment.
+Steel toe boots, as their name suggests, contain a piece of steel in the toe area of the boot to provide immense protection.
+Naturally, steel toe footwear meets the ANSI safety requirements.
+After all, they’re designated to protect the toes of electricians, construction workers, and others with occupations in a hazardous environment.

-Unfortunately, some of these workers must regularly pass through security which may entail metal detectors.
-The metal within the steel toe boots can set off the metal detectors causing some annoyance and possibly wasting some time (if you have to be individually checked for instance).
-Therefore, if a worker does not have to pass through detectors, steel toe boots are an ideal choice.
+Unfortunately, some of these workers regularly pass through security which might entail metal detectors.
+The metal within the steel toe work boots can set off the metal detectors, causing some annoyance and possibly wasting some time (if you have to be individually checked for instance).
+Therefore, if you don’t have to pass through detectors, steel toe boots are an ideal choice.

-Composite toe boots are lighter than steel toe boots and do not contain any form of metals in them.
-Instead, they contain a composite material in the toe portion of the boots.
+Composite toe boots are lighter than steel toe designs, and they don’t contain any form of metals in them.
+Instead, they include a composite material in the toe portion of the footwear.
 Composite materials include, but are not limited to, Kevlar, plastic, and carbon fiber.
-Composite toe boots also meet the ANSI safety requirements for shoes intended to provide the feet with added protection in comparison to boots without a safety toe.
+Composite toe boots also meet the ANSI safety requirements for shoes intended to provide your toes with added protection in comparison to boots without a safety toe.

 However, composite toe boots are typically more suitable for people who have to pass through metal detectors, such as nuclear workers, security personnel, and airport workers.
 This is because composite boots do not set off metal detectors like steel toe boots because they are non-metallic.

-There are two things you must know when shopping for either steel toe boots or composite toe boots: impact rating and compression rating.
+There are two things you should know when you’re shopping for either steel toe or composite toe boots: impact rating and compression rating.